raspberrypilearning/av-e-card/en/step_2.md

 ![image showing prompt to allow camera access](images/allow_cam_macOS.png)

-- Once you have finished, you can save or export your video, and it should appear on your desktop.
+- When you have finished, you can save or export your video, and it should appear on your desktop.

 --- /collapse ---